CiscoDevNet/secure-firewall/README.md

 ## Templates & Automation Resources
 The `secure-firewall` repository provides a collection of Templates and Automation Resources to get you started with  Cisco Secure Firewall on diverse cloud platforms like AWS, Azure, others.

+Please visit our latest cloud resources [website on developer.cisco.com](https://developer.cisco.com/secure-firewall/cloud-resources/) where additional videos and learning materials are uploaded.

 Repos are organized per: **Product** >> **Cloud Platform** >>  **Infrastructure as Code (IaC)** >> **Use Case**

 Each specific usecase contains a README file with installation instructions.